 Today, opportunities abound for kids to train hard and specialize in a sport at a young age.
 In some sports, you can find elite and traveling teams catering to children as young as six-years-old.
 And there are many private coaches who offer sport-specific skills training to kids.

 What happens when kids train too hard and specialize too early?
-They may quit due to burn out–or have to quit because of a serious injury.
+They may quit due to being burnt out–or have to quit because of a serious injury.

-It’s trends like these that bring people to “too competitive” camp.
+Trends like these bring people to the “too competitive” camp.
 Those that hold this point of view cite several reasons to back up their perspective.